Medicare Procedure and Patient Information

 | Other | 0 |

-The highest averages of the most common conditions of Medicare patients that Amanda Christine Swanson, APRN, CNM, WHNP treated were high cholesterol.
+The highest averages of the most common conditions of Medicare patients that Amanda Swanson, APRN, CNM, WHNP treated were high cholesterol.

 | Hypertension | 0 |